Saturday, August 25, 2018

 It was a delightful cogitation, which I stretched and chewed for about six months.
-I decided to bind two ten-foot wood girders with a sixteen foot piece.
-I debated types of stock — 4x4” treated, or 2x6” or 2x8” — the types of bolts, binders, screws and fasteners, and the type of glue.
+I decided to bind two ten-foot wood girders with a sixteen-foot piece.
+I debated types of stock — 4x4, 2x6 or 2x8 inch treated — the types of bolts, binders, screws and fasteners, and the type of glue.
 I pulled up bridge designs for the Appalachian Trail and challenged my specs.
-I considered features like a toe rail, but said not.
-I decided on 2x8” treated pine for the truss frame, topped by 5/4x6” deck boards.
-I fastened the truss beams using brown-enameled carriage bolts, washers and nuts, and a finger-thick smear of all-weather glue snaked between the bolted boards.
+I considered features like a toe rail but said not.
+I decided on 2x8 inch pine for the truss frame, topped by 5/4x6 inch deck boards.
+I fastened the truss beams using brown-enameled carriage bolts, washers and nuts, with a finger-thick smear of all-weather glue snaked between bolted boards.

 My grandfather H.R.
 Gibbons was a Stevens-educated engineer, working first at Hyatt Roller Bearing and then General Motors, both jobs under Alfred Sloan.
 H.R. was a man of precision and standards.
-His wood shop and garage was immaculate and well-equipped — DeWalt radial saw, drill press, band saw, automotive tools and more.
-H.R. built the row boat my sister Kathy and I, my mother Joan and I, pulled out onto the Tred Avon which curled around my grandparent’s house, Boundary Point, in Easton, Maryland.
+His woodshop-and-garage was immaculate and well-equipped — DeWalt radial saw, drill press, band saw, automotive tools, and more.
+H.R. built the rowboat my sister Kathy and I, my mother Joan and I, pulled out onto the Tred Avon which curled around my grandparent’s house, Boundary Point.

 H.R. and my grandmother Dot had two daughters, Lois and Joan.
 Joan, my mother, took to son-like hobbies with her father.
 She built furniture, made skilled things with wood, glue and varnish.
-Joan and H.R. sailed and fished Barnegat Bay.
-She was a lab worker at Merck early on and, later, for most of her life, a middle school math teacher.
+She was a lab worker at Merck early on and, later, for most of her life, a middle-school math teacher.
 I loved her.
-We played baseball catch together, on the tarry pavement and on park playgrounds in Washington, DC.
+We played baseball catch together on the tarry pavement and on park playgrounds in Washington, DC.
 We held hands and danced in summer downpours in our galoshes.
 She served mustard sandwiches and Ovaltine in our small 32nd Place house.

 I loved Dad, too, but he was different, a disorganized creative, a writer, a disrupter.
-He fixed the world, on a large scale, e.g., the Pentagon Papers, Vietnam War, and Iraq, a valiant embed with mud soldiers (at age 76).
+He took-on and fixed the world on a large scale — the Pentagon Papers, Vietnam War, and Iraq, an embed with infantry soldiers, and more.

 Dad and I built a lot of things together.
-We made a soap box derby race car from plywood, lathe and fiberglass, with wheels and steering gear from a General Motors kit.
-We took my mother’s ironing board and used it to draw the pattern of the fuselage bottom on a 4 by 8 foot sheet of three-quarter inch marine plywood.
+We made a soap box derby race car from plywood, lath, and fiberglass, with wheels and steering gear from a General Motors kit.
+We took Mom’s ironing board and used it to draw the pattern of the fuselage bottom on a four-by-eight-foot sheet of three-quarter inch marine plywood.
 That car, the soap box derby, was the bomb.
 We had it for many years, racing down neighborhood streets, and pushing it back uphill.
 I was about nine years old when we drew the fuselage.
-When I grew too big for the box, Dad and I cut away the car’s rear bulkhead, so I could squeeze in my long, lanky teenage frame.
-My Great Falls neighborhood buds, Russ, Dan, Jamie, Tom ("Squirrel") and others, would do crazy things in the yellow race car, skidding it across gravel and tumbling into a ditch, and worse.
+When I grew too big for the box, Dad and I cut away the car’s rear bulkhead, so I could squeeze my long, lanky teenage frame into the flyer.
+My neighborhood buds, Russ, Dan, Jamie, Tom and others, would do crazy things in the yellow race car, skidding it across gravel and tumbling into a ditch — and worse.

 None of us died, and all injuries seemed to heal in about a day.
 That was good.
 We were cool kids.
 Dad was a cool dad, “Jungle George.”

 Skateboarding was a thing of their youth.
-We’d hunt out skateboard parks with ramps and pools where the boys would drop-in, loop, whip and hop about (far beyond any skill I ever had).
+We’d hunt out skateboard parks with ramps and “swimming” pools where the boys would loop, whip and hop about.
 They’d foregather with their friends to perform and perfect tricks.
 An early project I built was a quarter-pipe ramp, which the kids could roll-up, twist and squirt about — and sometimes crash and fall.

-The initial ramp was a simple wedge made of three-quarter inch plywood undergird by two-by-fours and scrap wood.
-It rose from the driveway to about 18 inches high.
-Pretty good.
+The initial ramp was a simple wedge made of three-quarter inch plywood undergirded by two-by-fours and scrap wood.
+It rose from our driveway to about 18-inches.
+It was pretty good.
 The kids loved it.
-They’d roll down the street, into our driveway and cut a curve and twist across the wedge.
+They’d roll down the street, into our driveway, then cut a curve and twist across the wedge.
 Like many things I do, the ramp was subjected to progressive refinement.
-We made it taller and, using stubs, braces and flexible quarter-inch marine plywood, created a gentle curve, and a top lip, so it genuinely resembled a quarter-pipe, not some kick ramp.
+We made it taller and, using stubs, braces and flexible quarter-inch marine plywood, created a gentle curve, and a top lip, so it genuinely resembled a pipe, not some kick ramp.
 I coated the surfaces with marine varnish.
 More kids were attracted to our house (a win in most any child’s esteem).
 Sometimes, we’d come home and see the ramp in full use, skateboarders training and experimenting.
-They were quite good.
+They were very good.